MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 `AS OF` allows clients to specify the timestamp of a query.
 Queries with `AS OF` do not constrain the timestamp selection of other queries.
 These properties allow clients to circumvent our consistency guarantees, so `AS OF` is left out of this document.

-This document does not include Materialize initiated acknowledgements of upstream sources (e.g., the commit of an offset by a Kafka source, the acknowledgment of an LSN by a PostgresSQL source, etcetera) or the data being acknowledged.
-For the purposes of this document we will consider all of these events to have happened at the timestamp assigned to them by STORAGE.
-This is not accurate for varius reasons.
-There will be a follow-up design document that goes into depth for these operations.

 ## Description